Verifying the failing supernova constraint on dark photons with two-dimensional hydrodynamic simulations: Introduction

 \citetalias{2025PhRvL.134o1002C} performed post-processing calculations to estimate the DP production and assumed that the supernova becomes failed if the DP cooling rate integrated over the gain region is higher than 20\% of the neutrino cooling rate.
 However, recent studies on the supernova mechanism indicate that explodability depends on the progenitor in a complicated way.
 Although some criteria that determine explodability from the progenitor structure have been proposed \cite{2011ApJ...730...70O,2012ApJ...746..106P,2016ApJ...818..124E,2016ApJ...821...38S,2022MNRAS.515.1610G,2023ApJ...949...17B,2025A&A...700A..20M}, it is still difficult to predict the outcome of self-consistent simulations accurately \cite[e.g.][]{2012ApJ...757...69U,2020MNRAS.491.2715B,2020ApJ...890..127C,2022ApJ...937L..15T}.
 From this viewpoint, the simple argument proposed in \citetalias{2025PhRvL.134o1002C} should be verified by performing simulations.

 In this Letter, we report the results of neutrino-radiation hydrodynamic simulations for a collapsing star coupled with the DP cooling effect.
-We find that, when $m_{\gamma'}=0.3$\,MeV, the star fails to explode if the DP mixing parameter, $\epsilon$, is higher than $\sim10^{-9}$.
+We find that, when $m_{\gamma'}=0.3$--0.45\,MeV, the star fails to explode if the DP mixing parameter, $\epsilon$, is higher than $\sim10^{-9}$.
 Fig.~\ref{models} shows the parameter space for DPs.
-The five points indicate the parameters adopted in our simulations and the red region indicates the failing supernova constraint in \citetalias{2025PhRvL.134o1002C}.
-One can see that, our models fail to explode if and only if the DP parameters are in the region excluded by the failing supernova argument.
-This result supports the argument at least at this DP mass and encourages one to explore wider DP masses with simulations.
+The seven points indicate the parameters adopted in our simulations and the red region indicates the failing supernova constraint in \citetalias{2025PhRvL.134o1002C}.
+One can see that, when $m_{\gamma'}=0.3$\,MeV, our models fail to explode if and only if the DP parameters are in the region excluded by the failing supernova argument.
+This result supports the argument at least at this DP mass.
+However, when $m_{\gamma'}=0.45$\,MeV, the model with $\epsilon=3\times10^{-9}$ fails to explode even though the DP parameter is not excluded by \citetalias{2025PhRvL.134o1002C}.
+This model encourages one to explore wider DP masses with simulations.